devedmonton/codevid19.com/_posts/2020-05-16-Winners-blog.md

 ### Winner: Trusted Locals

 [*Trusted Locals*](https://trusted-locals.github.io/) believe that people are best served through their local communities; by crowdsourcing information related to your community in an organized and audited way, we can build trust and empower people to take action with confidence.
-You can see what they had to say [here](https://youtu.be/9KkgyzO8wIY)
+You can see what they had to say [here](https://youtu.be/9KkgyzO8wIY).

-## Social Distance and Isolation Category
+## Social Distance and Isolation

 From working at home, assisting the elderly and others at need, and entertaining and educating our children, few parts of the pandemic more broadly impact society than the effects of social isolation.
 Projects in this category seek to mitigate the impact associated with the disruption to our society, and ensure that we’re ready to pick up where we left off when we come back together.